 Google has the most powerful computer right now, but it's still very noisy.
 On a quantum scale (extremely small), energy moves, packaged in mini-packets (they are called quanta).
 They scatter, jump off and, interacting with a quantum computer, create errors.
 If we could cool the quantum system to absolute zero, we would completely eliminate these errors, but we cannot.
 At the final temperature, one has to rely on suppression methods using error correction codes in order to increase the operating time of a quantum computer before it is “bombed” with unwanted quanta energy.

 Quantum computers can be used to model chemicals for the pharmaceutical industry.
 For example, we can make a quantum-mechanical description of caffeine and simulate it on a couple of hundred qubits.
-How it works?
+How does it work?
 Caffeine, like other molecules, is entirely based on quantum mechanics.
-Quantum mechanics also defines mechanics and a quantum processor.
+Quantum mechanics also define mechanics and a quantum processor.
 So we are just trying to “tune” the physics of the quantum chip to imitate the physics of caffeine.

-Nowadays the biggest achievement in the molecular modeling is lithium hydride (LiH) and beryllium hydride (BeH2).
-Thanks to the recently developed algorithm of Variational quantum enginesolver, these molecules were successfully modeled on an IBM processor using only 6 qubits.
+Nowadays the biggest achievement in molecular modeling is lithium hydride (LiH) and beryllium hydride (BeH2).
+Thanks to the recently developed algorithm of Variational quantum engine solver, these molecules were successfully modeled on an IBM processor using only 6 qubits.

 Quantum computers will help to discover new drugs and materials.
 They will be able to study all variants of interaction with drugs and calculate the probability of success for each due to a more accurate understanding of the structure of DNA and protein folding.
 That is why large technology companies are very interested in this area.
 Some of them have already bought D-Wave calculators for 2 thousand spins - for $ 15 million each.
 Such cost is because of that they require a cooling system to −273 degrees Celsius.
 By the way, they can be rented.
 It is not a universal quantum computer, but it is a quantum computer in the sense that it uses quantum effects to accelerate optimization and Gibbs sampling (a joint distribution sample generation algorithm) used in deep learning.
 At the same time, IBM provides free online access to its two chips.